 Advance zero-waste practices that support sustainable consumption.

 Neighbourhoods that offer opportunities to share, repair, reuse, and recycle goods and resources can connect people through zero waste initiatives, inspiring greater community involvement, partnerships, innovation and sharing of materials.
-Through land use, we will support the goals of the Zero Waste 2040 Strategy and Climate Emergency Action Plan, and shift to a culture of sustainable consumption.
+Land use decisions can support the goals of the Zero Waste 2040 Strategy and Climate Emergency Action Plan, and shift to a culture of sustainable consumption.

 |3.2.1||Promote flexible building use/reuse and reduce the need for demolition.|